whonore/aoc-move/aoc22/README.md

 Might investigate another time.
 Would be nice to put sorting in ExtraLib, but can't think of a clean way of supporting generic comparison functions.

+### Day 14

+#### Part 1

+Parse the input coordinates, interpolate, mark those points as rock in a hash map, simulate sand falling until it settles.
+Nothing too interesting.
+Solution is a bit slow (~4 seconds), could probably do better by tracking the lowest open positions in each column or something, but I'm fine with this.

+#### Part 2

+Small adjustment to allow the sand to pile up on the floor, but solution is very slow now (~2.5 minutes).
+Not sure if there's a clever optimization I'm not seeing, or if the hash map is just slow.
+Was wondering about triangle numbers because of the way the sand piles, but don't see an obvious way to figure out where the gaps in the middle would be without simulation.

+#### ExtraLib

+##### `sparse::try_get()`, `hashmap::try_get()`

+Variant getters that return an `option::Option` instead of aborting if unset.
+Ended up not actually using this time.